codimoc/secret-wallet/README.md

 The reconfiguration process allows the re-encryption of all existing secrets when the device password or the memorable password are changed.
 In this scenario all secrets need to be retrieved, decrypted and re-encrypted with the new key(s).
 This can be done with the **reconf** command, with optional parameters set to *-d* for a change of device password, and to *-m* for a change of memorable password.

 When this action is performed, a backup copy of the table containing the secrets is stored on the cloud.
 This can be used to restore the state of the table later on, if a roll-back is required.

+## <a id="shell"></a>The Shell and Windows usage
+It is possible to run the  _secret_wallet_  inside its own shell by either calling the shell sub-command or by invoking directly the shell start-up script as below:

+        secret_wallet shell
+or

+        secret_wallet_shell

+A new prompt will appear (:>) and the shell can be terminated at any time by typing the  _quit_  command.
+There are three advantages of operating inside the shell:

+*   No need to type the program name at the beginning of the command line.
+The original commands from the bash shell:

+        secret_wallet help
+        secret_wallet list
+        secret_wallet query -d xxx
+        secret_wallet get -d xxx -a yyy

+Inside the shell are now:

+        help
+        list
+        query -d xxx
+        get -d xxx -a yyy
+        quit

+*   A history of the previous command can be replayed with the up arrow, and some command auto-completion are in the future pipeline

+*   A timed-out memory of the recently used memorable password facilitates repeated queries, without the need of retyping the memorable password.
+This is particularly aimed at *Windows* users, who don't rely on the bash shell and Linux background daemons and who did not have access to this feature in previous versions.
+The configuration of this password time-out (the default is 60 seconds) can be done inside the shell.
+For a two minutes' time-out, for example, the command would be:

+        conf -to 120

 ## <a id="work"></a>Work in progress
 Coming soon, in the next releases, there will be some feature improvements and fixes, like: